 Fighters from Yemen claim to have captured site in Saudi Arabia after battle.

-Houthi fighters have tried to prove that Saudi troops had crossed over the border by releasing video footage purportedly showing the Saudi military in Yemeni territory.
+The group has tried to prove that Saudi troops had crossed over the border by releasing video footage purportedly showing the Saudi military in Yemeni territory.

 |The Houthis have released video footage to prove their claim of Saudi cross-border raids|

-“The Houthis seem to be very determined in pinning down the Yemeni army, and the Saudi government cannot afford to just sit [idly] by and watch what is happening.
+“The Houthis seem to be very determined in pinning down the Yemeni army, and the Saudi government cannot afford to just sit by and watch what is happening.
 They have to support the Yemeni government”, he told Al Jazeera.

 “The co-operation between Yemen and Saudi Arabia runs for a long time now, even before the Houthis.

 “I don’t think the Houthis have any chance of succeeding in the end.
 They will be isolated, they will be squeezed between two armies and I think eventually they will run out of any luck.”

 Hundreds of people have died in northern Yemen since the country’s army began an offensive against the Houthis on August 11.

 The fighters, concentrated mainly in the Saada and Amran provinces, are known as Houthis after their late leader, Hussein Badr Eddin al-Houthi, a Zaidi leader who was killed by the Yemeni army in September 2004.

 An offshoot of Shia Islam, the Zaidis are a minority in a predominantly Sunni Arabian peninsula but form the majority in northern Yemen.
 Only a small minority of Zaidis are involved in the Houthi uprising.